Contact UsMIT MITei

 Enel is currently developing a small-scale pilot project at the Brindisi power station in order to test CCS capture before application to the full-scale demonstration project at Porto Tolle.

-Project Link: Porto Tolle Project website
+Project Link: Porto Tolle Project website is no longer available

 Other Sources and Press Releases: